Coccydynia: Non-surgical treatment

 Since sitting on the affected area may aggravate the condition, a cushion with a cutout at the back under the coccyx is recommended.
 If there is tailbone pain with bowel movements, then stool softeners and increased fiber in the diet may help.
 Anti-inflammatory medications such as NSAIDS may be prescribed.

 If the pain persists, other treatments may be applied.
 Manual treatment is carried out by repeated massage of the muscles attached to the coccyx, via the anus.
 Such treatment is usually given by an intimate partner, chiropractor, osteopath or physical therapist.
 Thiele applied this treatment to a series of 169 coccydynia patients, and reported 63% cured.

 Orthopaedic surgeons commonly inject corticosteroids into the painful joint.
 Maigne and Tamalet applied this treatment to 86 patients under fluoroscopic guidance.
 Two months after the injection, 50% of the patients with luxation or hypermobility were improved or healed, but only 27% of the patients with no visible abnormality improved.
 Where an abnormality had been found, and injection relieved the pain, the abnormality remained but ceased to be painful.

 Temporary or permanent nerve blocks are sometimes applied in cases of coccydynia.
 Foye et al. reported that repeated temporary nerve blocks by injection at the ganglion impar could give relief in a number of cases, and occasionally a single injection was sufficient.

 Surgical treatment

 If non-surgical treatments fail to relieve the pain, or in cases of cancer, surgery to remove the coccyx (coccygectomy) may be required.
+Coccygotomy (severing the tendons and ligaments attached to the coccyx) has also been historically used to treat coccydynia.
+Coccygeoplasty, which involves injections of polymethylmethacrylate (PMMA) cement into the sacrococcygeal segments, been used more recently.

 In cases where pain persists after surgery, standard drugs for chronic pain, such as tricyclic antidepressants, may help alleviate the pain.